 Such as: barrel-fermented, barrel aged or ‘reserve’ chardonnays, particularly top end Australian, New Zealand and Calfornian Chardonnay and top white burgundy, served within 1-3 years of purchase

 Similar dishes to the above but can take an extra degree of richness.
 Dishes like eggs benedict for example or even a steak béarnaise.
 Fine rich fish such as turbot, grilled veal chops with mushrooms, Late summer vegetables such as red peppers, corn, butternut squash and pumpkin (pumpkin ravioli and a rich Chardonnay is very good).
-Cheddar cheese.
+Cheddar cheese, if you're looking for a chardonnay cheese pairing.
 You can even drink a rich chardonnay with seared foie gras (and indeed many prefer it to Sauternes at the start of a meal)